breannahicks/GEOG_418/README.md

 ## Global Moran’s I

-Now that we have determined how to choose and weight our neighbours, we can calculate the Global Moran’s I statistic.
-This method of testing for spatial autocorrelation looks across the entire study area for every location simultaneously [14].
-The equation for this statistic is
+Calculating the Global Moran’s I statistic is the next step once we have chosen our appropriate weight matrix.
+This is a global statistic because it uses all the mean values of the whole study area to calculate a single value (I) for evaluation.
+We will use the following equation to achieve this:

 $$
 I = \frac{\sum_{i=1}^n\sum_{j=1}^nW_{i,j}(x_i - \bar{x})(x_j - \bar{x})}{(\sum_{i=1}^n\sum_{j=1}^nW_{i,j})\sum_{i=1}^n(x_i - \bar{x})^2}
 $$

-Here, if $x$ is the variable being assessed, $x_i$ is the variable value at a point of interest (i) and $x_j$ represents a neighbour to $x_i$ (here determined by the queen weighting scheme).
-The spatial weighting applied to the weighting matrix $W_{i,j}$ is multiplied by both the differences of $x_i$ and the mean value of variable $x$, and $x_j$ and the mean value of variable $x$.
+This equation can look intimidating but is actually quite straightforward once we understand what is going on.
+All that is being done in the numerator is simply comparing the point of interest $(i)$ with its neighbors $(j)$ depending on our chosen weighing matrix $(W_{i,j})$.
+Similar to many other statistical tests, the denominator in this equation serves to standardize the values.
+Once we produce our output statistic using this equation, it is important to understand how to interpret it.
+Values of I that are high (relatively) exhibit positive spatial autocorrelation and values of I that are low (relatively) exhibit negative spatial autocorrelation.

-The denominator in this case is used to standardize our values, and therefore relatively high values of I correspond with positive spatial autocorrelation, and relatively low values of I correspond with negative spatial autocorrelation.
-Remember that the global Moran’s I statistic provides an indication of how spatially autocorrelated our data is over the entire dataset, thus representing a spatial pattern at the global scale [15].
+Luckily for us, calculating this statistic in R is very easy as we can simply use the “moran.test” function to create our outputs for our French knowledge and income variables.

 ```{r Global Morans I, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate Global Moran's I for Income